collaborative-robotics/crtk_python_client/README.md

 The main class in the CRTK Python client library is `crtk.utils`.
 It can be used to quickly populate an existing class by adding CRTK like methods.
 These methods will handle the following for you:
-* declare all required ROS publishers and wrap publisher calls in methods to send data to the device
+* declare all required ROS publishers and wrap publisher calls in methods to send data to the device.
-* declare all required ROS subscriber and provide callbacks to receive the data from the device
+* declare all required ROS subscribers and provide callbacks to receive the data from the device.
-* convert ROS messages to more convenient Python data types, i.e. numpy arrays for joint values and PyKDL types for cartesian data
+* convert ROS messages to more convenient Python data types, i.e. numpy arrays for joint values and PyKDL types for cartesian data.
+* some events to manage asynchronous communication be the device and the "proxy" class.

 The class `crtk.utils` is designed to add CRTK features "a la carte", i.e. it doesn't assume that all CRTK features are available.
 This allows to:
 * match only the features that are available on the CRTK devices one wants to use (server side)